Josh McCown: Oakland Raiders

-In Week 1, McCown threw for 313 yards with two touchdowns and two interceptions in a 36–21 loss.
+In Week 1, McCown threw for 313 yards with 2 touchdowns and 2 interceptions in a 36–21 loss.
 He also fumbled late in the game to end the Raiders' attempt at a comeback.
 McCown sprained his right foot in the first half of the Lions game and injured his right index finger on the final play of the game.
 By game time of the Week 2 contest against the Denver Broncos, even though McCown was still nursing the finger injury, Kiffin felt McCown's foot had healed enough for him to play.
-McCown started the game, throwing for 73 yards, 1one touchdown, and three interceptions.
+McCown started the game, throwing for 73 yards, 1 touchdown, and 3 interceptions.
 McCown then started the next game against the Miami Dolphins, but after suffering a left foot injury, he was relieved by Culpepper to start the second half.
 Culpepper then started the team's next four games in place of McCown.
-During the fourth game of that stretch against the Tennessee Titans, though he was not 100% healed, McCown served as Culpepper's backup.
+During the fourth game of that stretch against the Tennessee Titans, even though he was not 100% healed, McCown served as Culpepper's backup.
 A few days after the Titans game, McCown was named the starter, with Kiffin stating, "I felt Daunte played really well for us, but with Josh coming back and looking healthy again, we're going to go back to Josh."
 McCown then started the next two games.
-Due to McCown's poor play, however, Culpepper was named the starter for the following game against the Minnesota Vikings.
+Due to McCown's poor play, however, Culpepper was named the starter for the following game against the Vikings.
 McCown also had a bruised thigh at the time of his benching, but that reportedly may not have been a major factor in the decision to start Culpepper, with Kiffin stating, "I felt it was time to go with Daunte and see if he can give us a little spark," and "It's nothing against Josh."
 McCown ended up being inactive for the Vikings game due to his injury.
-Culpepper then started the next game against the Kansas City Chiefs, but he suffered a sore quadriceps during the game that intensified later in the week.
+Culpepper then started the next game against the Chiefs, but suffered a sore quadriceps during the game that intensified later in the week.
 Due to his injury, Culpepper did not play in another game that season.
-McCown started the next game against the Denver Broncos.
-During the game, McCown threw for 141 yards, three touchdowns, no interceptions, and a then career-high 125.2 passer rating as the Raiders beat the Broncos by 34–20.
+McCown started the next game against the Broncos.
+During the game, McCown threw for 141 yards, 3 touchdowns, no interceptions, and a then career-high 125.2 passer rating as the Raiders beat the Broncos by a score of 34–20.
 McCown then started the next three games, but number-one overall draft pick JaMarcus Russell played the majority of McCown's third start.
 Russell also started the final game of the season.